raelynnlopez25/DisasterRecoveryBot-CoppeliaSim/README.md

 # DisasterRecoveryBot-CoppeliaSim
-Robot with sensors simulated in disaster recovery scenario using CoppeliaSim
+Simulated robot with sensors in disaster recovery scenario using CoppeliaSim